[View Printable Version]

 Makes a determination and recommendation based on the evaluation of credentials and sends to the State Education Department for final approval.

-Meets with school representatives and other concerned parties to discuss certification requirements.
+Meets with school representatives (i.e.: Superintendents and Administrative staff) and other concerned parties to discuss certification requirements.

-Prepares written communications to notify candidates on the status of their applications for certification.
+Prepares written communications to notify administration and candidates on the status of their applications for certification.

-Develops and maintains effective communications with the State Education Department and acts as liaison between the Department and candidates.
+Develops and maintains effective communications with the State Education Department and acts as liaison between Administration, candidates, and school districts regionally.

 Maintains accurate and up to date records on all applicants, the status of their applications and State Educational directives.

-Identifies significant State or Federal legislation affecting education programs as relates to teacher certification.
+Identifies significant State or Federal legislation affecting education programs as relates to teacher, teaching assistant, administration, coaching, and out of state certification.

 Attends scheduled training sessions in Albany to keep abreast of changes in certification regulations.